CodeSinghh/Terraform_Automation_Project/Project Documentation.md

 ![image](https://github.com/CodeSinghh/Terraform_Automation_Project/assets/116664961/1ed1dea5-c571-4487-9d4f-6e748f309c07)

-## Let’s start by discussing the providers.tf file, which tells us which cloud provider we're using.
+- ### **And then we'll discuss the providers.tf file, which indicates the cloud provider we're using.
+You can verify this in the repository, where a file named provider.tf is uploaded**

+- ### **After that, we created the main.tf file.
+This file serves as the main configuration file for defining the infrastructure components.
+You can find it in this repository under the name main.tf**